Tony Testa: Career

-After moving to LA in 2005, Testa choreographed for Britney Spears, Jennifer Lopez, Versace, Ariana Grande, Demi Lovato, The Grammy's, & over 20+ kpop projects for SM Entertainment.
-He was hired by director & mentor Kenny Ortega as an associate choreographer for Michael Jackson's final tour, This Is It, & co-choreographer for Dancing With The Stars, The Rocky Horror Picture Show, and Descendants 2.
+After moving to LA in 2005, Testa choreographed for Britney Spears, Jennifer Lopez, Versace, Ariana Grande, Demi Lovato, The Grammy's, and over 20 K-pop projects for SM Entertainment.
+He was hired by director and mentor Kenny Ortega as an associate choreographer for Michael Jackson's final tour, This Is It, and co-choreographer for Dancing With The Stars, The Rocky Horror Picture Show, and Descendants 2.

-In 2010 he choreographed Kylie Minogue in "All The Lovers", "Better Than Today" and "Get Outta My Way" music videos & in 2011 was the associate director and choreographer for her Aphrodite: Les Folies Tour.
-In November that same year, Testa co-directed the opening of the American Music Awards with Wade Robson, and served as the Creative Director for both Season 1 of The Voice UK and for One Direction on Saturday Night Live (Season 37, Episode 18).
+In 2010, he choreographed Kylie Minogue in "All The Lovers", "Better Than Today" and "Get Outta My Way" music videos, and in 2011 was the associate director and choreographer for her Aphrodite: Les Folies Tour.
+In November of that same year, Testa co-directed the opening of the American Music Awards with Wade Robson, and served as the Creative Director for both Season 1 of The Voice UK and for One Direction on Saturday Night Live (Season 37, Episode 18).